-If you're serious about fitness, consider investing in a pair of kickass walking shoes, a few tech-fabric shirts, some rock climbing gloves, a swimsuit, a cool yoga mat... whatever will get you excited about exercise.
+If you're serious about fitness, consider investing in a pair of great walking or running shoes, a few tech-fabric shirts, some rock climbing gloves, a swimsuit, a cool yoga mat... whatever will get you excited about exercise.
 Something as simple as new workout clothes can improve confidence and help you get to the gym.
 After all, nobody wants to spend 50 dollars on a shirt that never gets worn, right?

 14. Don't Be Afraid to Scale Back14 of 16

-You don't need to be doubled over in pain, sweating out of your eyeballs, or dry heaving into the trash to have a "good" workout.
+You don't need to be doubled over in pain, sweating out of your eyeballs or dry heaving into the trash to have a "good" workout.
 Some people love intense workouts, but for others, ramping up the pain just means they'll dread exercising—and nothing derails a fitness resolution like learning to hate exercise.
 A challenging workout should push you a bit outside your comfort zone, but there's no need to catapult yourself a thousand miles from it.